Hong Kong Transit-Oriented Development Model: What Can We Learn From?

 2. Densely Populated City

 Hong Kong's urban density is around 6,300 people per km square, up to 20,000 in the CBD, making it one of the most densely populated areas on Earth.
-Along with this, with MTR's operating partly similar to a real estate company, with income stream coming from station commercial property leasing, property leasing and management, and property development, together with scarce land, real estate prices are highly valuable, which allows for the R+P model to generate a reasonable share of profit.
+Along with this, with MTR's operating partly similar to a real estate company, with income stream coming from station commercial property leasing, management, and property development, together with scarce land, real estate prices are highly valuable, which allows for the R+P model to generate a reasonable share of profit.

 3. Transportational Culture